UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-18-team06-object-generation-from-sketch.md

 <br>

 ### Running the project
-When we deploy the model, we found that there are many legacy codes and some intrinsic bugs.
-We raised an issue [GitHub](https://github.com/sysu-imsl/EdgeGAN/issues/16) for training customized dataset.
+When we were deploying the model, we found that there are many legacy codes and some intrinsic bugs.
+We raised an issue on [GitHub](https://github.com/sysu-imsl/EdgeGAN/issues/16) for training customized dataset.
 We hope this help people facing the same issue.
 We also observe that EdgeGAN is written in TensorFlow 1.x and it depends on many obselete packages such as scipy.misc.
-We update the code to be compatible with TensorFlow 2.x that support latest CUDA driver and replace scipy.misc with imageio.
-We also include several python files to generate new dataset and a jupyter notebook for interactive drawing.
+We updated the code to be compatible with TensorFlow 2.x that supports the latest CUDA driver and replace scipy.misc with imageio.
+We also included several Python files to generate new dataset and a Jupyter notebook for interactive drawing.
 Our code can be found on [https://github.com/WaichungLing/EdgeGAN_TF2](https://github.com/WaichungLing/EdgeGAN_TF2)

 ## Experiments

 We trained the EdgeGAN model with our new training dataset.
-We trained three models with 100 epochs and a batchsize of 64.
+We trained three models with 100 epochs and a batch size of 64.
 Each model only differs in the learning rates, which are 1e-3, 2e-4(default), and 1e-5.
-We first manually inspect the results.
+We first manually inspected the results.
 We found that the 1e-5 model only generates vague outlines because of the small learning rate failed to drive the model to optimal.
 Therefore, we will drop this model from the following discussion.
 We also finetuned the pretrained model on our new dataset for 20 epochs with learning rate 1e-5.

 ### Result Visualization

-Here we report several successful and failed cases belowed.
-We consider an output to be successful as the the output has correct position for each component (e.g. head and legs), the texture is correctly recovered (e.g. stripes of zebra), and the body ratio is maintained.
+Here we report several successful and failure cases below.
+We consider an output to be successful if the output has correct position for each component (e.g. head and legs), the texture is correctly recovered (e.g. stripes of zebra), and the body ratio is maintained.

 #### Successful cases

 Training from sketch with new data vs the original one <br>
 Judging from the synthesized images of zebra, we can see that the original model's generation is siginificantly affected by the incorrect body ratio of the sketch.
-This is because the original model is trained on edge maps which do not have many variations as the sketch.
+This is because the original model was trained on edge maps which do not have as many variations as the sketch.
 The outputs of both 1e-3 and 2e-4 tend to retain the correct body ratio better.
-Although the synthesized images look descent, the corresponding edge map pinpoints some drawbacks of using our new data.
+Although the synthesized images look decent, the corresponding edge map pinpoints some drawbacks of using our new data.
 Since our new data replace the edge maps with sketches, some details and textual information are dropped.
 This leads to that both 1e-3 and 2e-4 did a poor job in synthesizing the complicated parts like head.
 We can also observe several incomplete and artifact parts in the model using new dataset.
 We suspect that this is because the sketches in the training samples are incomplete and thus misguide the model.
 We will discuss more on the dataset quality in the Discussion section.

 Training from sketch with new data vs finetuned <br>

-#### Failed cases
+#### Failure cases

 ### FID Comparison

 The Frechet Inception Distance score, or FID for short, is a metric that calculates the distance between feature vectors calculated for real and generated images [11].
 The score summarizes how similar the two groups are in terms of statistics on computer vision features of the raw images calculated using the inception v3 model used for image classification.
 Lower scores indicate the two groups of images are more similar, or have more similar statistics, with a perfect score being 0.0 indicating that the two groups of images are identical.

-We adapt FID as a metric to quantify the quality of synthesized images.
-We compare the output of each model with the ground truth images using the [pytorch_fid](https://github.com/mseitzer/pytorch-fid) tool.
+We adapted FID as a metric to quantify the quality of synthesized images.
+We compared the output of each model with the ground truth images using the [pytorch_fid](https://github.com/mseitzer/pytorch-fid) tool.
 The results are listed below.

 ### Interactive Notebook

-EdgeGAN means to be interactive, accepting user's drawing and generating the synthesized image.
-Running the python file directly requires the user to somehow draw the sketch and save in the corresponding folder.
+EdgeGAN can be designed to be interactive, accepting user's drawing and generating the synthesized image.
+Running the Python file directly requires the user to somehow draw the sketch and save in the corresponding folder.
 The drawing part is especially inconvenient.
 Traditional drawing interface like OpenCV opens a new window therefore the user cannot finish the process of interaction with only one setup.
-We build a notebook with ipycanvas package, which allows user to to sketch directly on a notebook cell.
+We built a notebook with ipycanvas package, which allows user to sketch directly on a notebook cell.
 We then run the test model directly on the notebook to generate output.
 Fig.6 shows one of our sketch and the corresponding output.

 ![EC-Structure]({{ '/assets/images/06/sketch.png' | relative_url }})
 {: style="width:70%; margin-left:15%;"}